 Alvarado-Serrano, D.F., M. Van Etten, S.-M. Chang and R.S.
 Baucom.
-Landscape connectivity of a noxious invasive weed: human-aided or natural dispersal?
-Submitted to Evolutionary Applications, in review
+Landscape connectivity of a noxious invasive weed: promises and challenges of landscape genomics for knowledge-based weed management?
+Submitted to Evolutionary Applications, in review.
+BioRxiv

 Published or in press: